explodinglabs/superstack.docs/docs/migrations.md

 When the Postgres container starts with no existing data, SuperStack will automatically run migrations once.

-After the first `docker compose up`, migrations will only run if you manually apply them.
+After the first startup, migrations will only run if you manually apply them.

 To apply your migrations, run: